The Garden Coop and The Garden Ark chicken coop plans and kits make it easy to build & customize the perfect backyard chicken coop.

 You can build it.
 Really.

-We've broken it down into several simple steps.
-Measurements, materials, and the tools you need to build a neighborly chicken coop — everything's spelled out in the plans.
+We've broken down how to build a chicken coop into several simple steps.
+Measurements, materials, and the tools you need to build a neighborly coop — everything's spelled out in these plans.
 All the basic thinking is done and explained with clear, professional writing and dozens of how-to diagrams and photos.
 Download our free coop plan previews (PDF) to see what you can expect.

 Buy and download your chicken coop plans now.